English Heritage: Management and governance

 English Heritage is governed by a trustee board who set the strategic direction of the organisation and ensure that the organisation delivers its goals and objectives.
 It is led by the chairman, currently Gerard Lemos.
-Other trustees are Sarah Staniforth CBE, Vicky Barnsley OBE, Kay Boycott, Liz Bromley, Tony Cates, Tanvi Gokhale, Sir Laurie Magnus CBE, Kunle Olulode MBE, Sue Wilkinson and William Whyte.
+Other trustees are Sarah Staniforth, Vicky Barnsley, Kay Boycott, Liz Bromley, Tony Cates, Tanvi Gokhale, Sir Laurie Magnus, Kunle Olulode, Sue Wilkinson and William Whyte.

-Operational management is delegated to the chief executive, Kate Mavor who began on 5 May 2015 after moving from the National Trust for Scotland.
+Operational management is delegated to the chief executive, Nick Merriman.
 The chief executive is supported by an executive board of eight directors.

 In 2013/14, prior to becoming a charity, English Heritage employed 2,578 staff.

 Blue plaque

 English Heritage has administered the blue plaque scheme in London since 1986.
-These recognise places important to people of significance in the capital and remain the responsibility of English Heritage following the transfer to the voluntary sector in 2015.
+The plaques mark buildings in the capital that were the homes of (or otherwise associated with) people of historical significance.
+The scheme remains the responsibility of English Heritage following the transfer to the voluntary sector in 2015.

-For a short period English Heritage trialled plaques outside of London.
-Plaques have been placed in Liverpool, Birmingham and elsewhere.
-The scheme was discontinued.
+For a short period from 1998 English Heritage trialled plaques outside the Greater London area.
+Plaques were erected in Merseyside, Birmingham and elsewhere; but the scheme was discontinued in 2005.

-Many other plaques have been created throughout the UK (including London) by town councils, district councils, civic societies, historical societies, fan clubs, companies, and individuals.
-These are not managed or require approval from English Heritage.
+Many other plaques, sometimes informally described as "blue plaques", have been erected throughout the UK (including London) by town councils, district councils, civic societies, historical societies, fan clubs, companies, and individuals.
+These are not managed by and do not require approval from English Heritage.
 An open register is available at Open Plaques.